Picking the right trees for carbon sequestration is a good step to take in creating a Landscape that does more than look pretty.

 Swamp White Oak can also live for over 300 years unlike other high CO2 performers like Black Cherry (80-100 year life) or Paper Birch (only 30-40 years in home landscapes).
 Its total CO2 benefit will be much higher over its lifetime than those two trees.

 I was not able to check all species of oaks, and I suspect Chinkapin Oak (Quercus muehlenbergii) would have done pretty well on the CO2 sequestration scales as well, although it does not grow as quickly.
 It does tolerate high pH soils better than the Swamp White Oak so it would be my choice in those soil types.

 Some of those CO2 sequestration numbers look off, for instance…

 Why did the very fast Quaking Aspen do so poorly as a tree for CO2 removal?

 One reason was the limited branching Aspens put on.
 A grove of Aspen might very well be a good use of space to sequester carbon dioxide but not a single tree.
 However, another reason is that Aspen doesn’t typically live for 50 years.
 In fact, the model had the Aspen stop growing somewhere between 30 and 40 years.

 Why did Burr oak, White oak, and the Hickories do so poorly as trees for carbon sequestration?

 I think the simple reason is that they grow too darn slow to take in that much CO2 from the atmosphere.
 My favorite tree, the Shagbark hickory grows pretty narrow as well.
 That would be another tree where you could plant a grove of trees instead of a single tree, but it still would be nowhere as good as the Swamp White Oak (at least for the 1st 50 years).

-In the next post, we will pick some more great trees for carbon sequestration and wildlife for our design.
+In the next post of this 3 part series, we will pick some more great trees for carbon sequestration and wildlife for our design.